-As a member of the MSDN Academic Alliance (MSDNAA), the department in which you take credit courses is authorized to provide you with program software for use on your personal computer.
-To be in compliance with the MSDN Academic Alliance program requirements, you must follow these usage guidelines when using the program software on your computer.
-You must also agree to the terms of the MSDN End User License Agreement (EULA), the Amendment to the EULA, and any conditions required by your department.
+As a member of the Microsoft Imagine program (formerly MSDNAA and Dreamspark), the department in which you take credit courses is authorized to provide you with program software for use on your personal computer.
+To be in compliance with the Microsoft Imagine program requirements, you must follow these usage guidelines when using the program software on your computer.
+You must also agree to the terms of the Microsoft Imagine End User License Agreement (EULA), the Amendment to the EULA, and any conditions required by your department.

-The MSDNAA Site Administrator at your school will be responsible for maintaining records of student use and ensuring there is full compliance with the program among all department users, including students, faculty, and systems administration staff.
-Please see your Site Administrator for any questions that you may have about the program, or refer to http://www.msdnaa.net
+The Imagine Site Administrator at your school will be responsible for maintaining records of student use and ensuring there is full compliance with the program among all department users, including students, faculty, and systems administration staff.
+Please see your Site Administrator for any questions that you may have about the program, or refer to https://imagine.microsoft.com.

 By installing, copying, or otherwise using the Product, you agree to be bound by the terms of the EULA and the Amendment to the EULA.
 If you do not agree to these terms, do not install, copy, or use the Product.

 Your department will provide server access for you to download program software.

 You must have a UNIX account within the Computer Science department to be eligible to load program software on your personal use computer.
 Guest account holders are not eligible to receive program software.

 You may not give copies of software to anyone else.
 Other qualifying students must obtain software via the method(s) set up by the Imagine Site Administrator.
 In order to install certain components of the Product, you may need an Academic Alliance Product Key.
 The Product Key will be assigned solely to download authorized software.
 You may not disclose the Product Key information to anyone else.